IT Capacity Planning: Implementing a Successful IT Capacity Plan

 Source: Capacity Planning for Web Services: Techniques and Methodology

-Therefore, we can see that the challenges of IT capacity planning are comparable to other types of capacity planning, such as human resources management.
+Therefore, we can see that the IT capacity planning problems are comparable to other types of capacity planning, such as human resources management.
 Overinvesting in your procurement while miscalculating demand estimates can incur large costs (lead capacity strategy), while failure to address a gap in capacity in time results in decreased user satisfaction (lag capacity strategy).

 This is the critical path of your resources: at which point will capacity gaps start to affect your service management?